Cerebral Palsy Solicitors

 Birth injury claims are a complex area of law.
 They require a specialist law firm with in-depth expertise in obtaining detailed evidence to provide the answers that you need, and the compensation that your family deserves to help meet the complex, and costly, needs of your child.
 Our leading birth injuries specialists offer more than 25 years’ experience and will support you every step of the way to ensure that you get justice.
 If you believe that medical negligence caused your child’s cerebral palsy, our compassionate experts are here to help.
 We have a strong track record of securing £multi-million settlements for families in England and Wales.

 One of our recently settled cases was for a seven-year-old child with cerebral palsy securing in excess of £17.9 million.
 Birth injuries compensation is available to provide your child with access to the specialist equipment, therapies, and the lifelong support that they need to have the best chance in life.
 You can hear more about how we care for our clients with Liam’s story, a young man with a passion for cooking.

 Our determined team comprises cerebral palsy solicitors and medical experts who will review your medical records with meticulous scrutiny, will compile compelling evidence and will relentlessly pursue the investigation during the progression of your case.
 By combining expert legal and medical understanding, we can provide families with the help they need, even in some instances where their claim has been unsuccessful with other solicitors who may have failed to obtain the right evidence or lacked specialist knowledge and expertise.

 How we can help you with your cerebral palsy compensation claim

-Thanks to our decades of experience with birth injury claims, we can guide you through the entire claims process clearly and confidently, making it as simple and stress-free as possible for you, while ensuring you have the strongest chance of achieving a fair settlement.
+Our team’s robust experience with birth injury claims means that we can guide you through the entire claims process clearly and confidently, making it as simple and stress-free as possible, while ensuring you have the strongest chance of achieving a fair settlement.